 How long does recovery take?

 Complete recovery generally takes approximately three to four months, and as soon as physiotherapy starts you will see progress straight away.
-Only 15% of people who have peripheral facial paralysis do not recover completely and may need to use Botox or do surgery a few months later.
+Only 15% of people who have peripheral facial paralysis do not recover completely and may need to use Botox or undergo surgery a few months later.